emilianmanoleuni/Advanced-Deploy-in-ComNetsEmu-of-Open5gs-and-Ueransim/README.md

-# Advanced-Deploy-in-ComNetsEmu-of-Open5gs-and-Ueransim-or-srsRAN-5Gs
+# Advanced-Deploy-in-ComNetsEmu-of-Open5gs-and-Ueransim
-The project consist of deploying a 5G network using Open5gs and Ueransim/srsRAN-5Gs inside ComNetsEmu, where each component is a docker.
+The project consist of deploying a 5G network using Open5gs and Ueransim inside ComNetsEmu, where each component is a docker, talking to the others using a network with links that have bandwidth and delay.

-> [!WARNING]
-> Ueransim will not work in this configuration because it's not up to date as the Open5Gs configuration.
-The UE will try to connect but it will be rejected because invalid configuration.

-> More explanation at Ueransim Problem
 ## Tools
 * Open5gs v2.7.1 Docker by Gradiant
 * Open5gs-WebUI v2.7.1 Docker by Gradiant
 * Ueransim v3.2.6 Docker by Gradiant
-* srsRAN Docker by Gradiant
 * MongoDB v7.0.1 Docker Official
 > It is provided a script to pull all the correct docker images